Embodiment of Scarlet Devil: Background

 After the release of the previous Touhou Project game, Mystic Square in late 1998, ZUN, creator and developer of the series, graduated from university.
 Mystic Square was intended to be the final Touhou Project installment with ZUN "sealing" his doujin activities – he had originally planned to stop with Lotus Land Story.
 He would go on to work at Taito as a game developer, and also composed music for various games created by members of Amusement Makers, the publishers of the previous five Touhou Project games, like the Seihou Project.
 ZUN left Amusement Makers in 2001, but continued to work at Taito until 2007, meaning each Touhou Project game until Mountain of Faith was developed concurrently with ZUN's work at Taito, which include Magic Pengel: The Quest for Color, Bujingai, Graffiti Kingdom and Exit, as well as other games that were ultimately cancelled.
 ZUN would reenter doujin activities by establishing his own doujin circle, changing his developer team name from "ZUN Soft" to Team Shanghai Alice, although initially the circle was not meant to develop games.
 ZUN applied to Comiket 61 under the name as a music circle, but was rejected.
 ZUN would instead decide to develop a game before the next Comiket, reviving the Touhou Project series.
 An announcement was then made on ZUN's blog promoting the game.

+The game was initially developed under the title Touhou Kouchakan (東方紅茶館, lit.
+"Eastern Tea House").
+A track composed for this early version, "Shanghai Kouchakan ~ Chinese Tea," was kept in the final release, though the game's title was eventually changed to Touhou Koumakyou as the story concepts solidified.